merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 conda install -y -c bioconda fasttree conda install -y -c conda-forge h5py=2.8.0

-# this may cause some issues. if it doesn't install,
+# this last one may cause some issues. if it doesn't install,
-# don't worry:
+# don't worry, you will still be fine:
 conda install -y -c bioconda fastani
 ```